elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 I will use all of the routines that work on boxes to manipulate it — unless an equivalent routine for roundy boxes is available.
 ```
 The third record, "polygon", has nothing in it but a list of vertices.
-Because
-polygon is defined as a "thing", I take it to be a dynamic, rather than static,
-structure.
-This means you are responsible for allocating and deallocating the
-memory used by it.
-See the "Memory Management" topic and the page about
-"Polygons" for more information.
+Because polygon is defined as a "thing", I take it to be a dynamic, rather than static, structure.
+This means you are responsible for allocating and deallocating the memory used by it.
+See the "Memory Management" topic and the page about "Polygons" for more information.

-## RIDERS
+## PERCORREDORES

 ```
 A "rider" is a record that is used to parse strings.
 To understand it, you must